Tiendil/tiendil-org-content/content/posts/2023-12-22-two-years-writing-rfc-statistics/en.md

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-year-comment-threads.png"
-alt = "The number of RFCs by comment threads by year."
+alt = "The number of RFCs by comment threads per year."

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-year-comment-threads-percents.png"
-alt = "The share of RFCs by comment threads by year."
+alt = "The share of RFCs by comment threads per year."

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-quarter-comment-threads.png"
-alt = "The number of RFCs by comment threads by quarter."
+alt = "The number of RFCs by comment threads per quarter."
 ///

-### Количество комментариев на RFC
+### The number of comments per RFC

-Аналогично предыдущим выводам. Со временем обсуждать стали активнее.
+A similar analysis, but this time we look at the number of comments in discussions.
+This is a more accurate metric of the activity of the team in the discussion of RFCs.

 /// brigid-images
 galery_class = "brigid-images-1-in-row"

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-comments.png"
-alt = "График количества RFC по комментариям."
+alt = "The number of RFCs by comments number."

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-year-comments.png"
-alt = "График количества RFC по комментариям по годам."
+alt = "The number of RFCs by comments number per year."

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-year-comments-percents.png"
-alt = "График доли RFC по комментариям по годам."
+alt = "The share of RFCs by comments number per year."

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-quarter-comments.png"
-alt = "График количества RFC по комментариям по кварталам."
+alt = "The number of RFCs by comments number per quarter."
 ///

-### Количество комментариев на дискуссию

-- Длинных дискуссий в комментариях нет. Либо всё решается быстро, либо переходим на другие каналы общения. В основном потому, что комментарии Notion очень неудобны.
-- На второй год дискуссии стали более конкретными. Больше дискуссий с комментариями, но меньше с большим количеством комментариев. Думаю, частично научились обсуждать, частично вопросы стали более приземлёнными — меньше философии и абстракций.
+### The number of comments per discussion

+Observations:

+- There are no long discussions in the comments.
+Either everything was clear, or we switched to a call or chat.
+- In the second year, discussions became more specific.
+There were more discussions with comments, but fewer discussions with many comments.
+I think we partially learned how to discuss, partially the questions became more grounded: less philosophy and abstractions, more facts and practical questions.

 /// brigid-images
 galery_class = "brigid-images-1-in-row"

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-comments-per-discussion.png"
-alt = "График количества RFC по комментариям на ветку."
+alt = "The number of RFCs by comments per discussion."

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-year-comments-per-discussion.png"
-alt = "График количества RFC по комментариям на ветку по годам."
+alt = "The number of RFCs by comments per discussion per year."

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-year-comments-percents-per-discussion.png"
-alt = "График доли RFC по комментариям на ветку по годам."
+alt = "The share of RFCs by comments per discussion per year."

 [[images]]
 src = "images/two-years-writing-rfc-statistics-rfc-count-by-quarter-comments-per-discussion.png"
-alt = "График количества RFC по комментариям на ветку по кварталам."
+alt = "The number of RFCs by comments per discussion per quarter."
 ///

 ### Количество участников в обсуждениях